An Experimental Study of Class Imbalance in Federated Learning: Conclusions

 For Q1, we proposed two new metrics -- MID and WCS.
 MID measures the global class imbalance degree.
 It improves the traditional Imbalance Ratio and LRID, which is suitable to multi-class data and is insensitive to the size of datasets.
 WCS is specifically designed for federated learning that measures the class imbalance differences among local clients and considers the contributions of local datasets.
 Based on MID and WCS, we looked into 4 class imbalanced scenarios to answer Q2 and Q3.
 For Q2, we found that a larger MID leads to more significant degradation of the global performance in terms of prediction accuracy and F1-Score.
 For Q3, we showed that a large difference of class imbalance degree among local datasets not only reduces the global performance, but also slows down the convergence by introducing fluctuation in optimization.

-This work suggests that 1) global class imbalance should be studied and tackled appropriately in federated learning for better global model performance, and 2) the differences of local class imbalance should also be treated seriously that could affect the global performance and convergence speed.
+This work suggests that 1) class imbalance in federated learning should be studied separately considering MID and WCS, 2) global class imbalance should be studied and tackled appropriately in federated learning for better global model performance, and 3) the differences of local class imbalance should also be treated seriously that could affect the global performance and convergence speed.